beccaepa/beccaepa.github.io/_research/2023-12-19-Vision-language-models.md

 <!--Abstract-->

-Reinforcement learning (RL) requires either manually specifying a reward function, which is often infeasible, or learning a reward model from a large amount of human feedback, which is often very expensive.
-We study a more sample-efficient alternative: using pretrained vision-language models (VLMs) as zero-shot reward models (RMs) to specify tasks via natural language.
+We study a more sample-efficient alternative than reinforcement learning (RL): using pretrained vision-language models (VLMs) as zero-shot reward models (RMs) to specify tasks via natural language.